-- Christine Read, P.A., and Nives Champion,P.A., are physician extenders who have dedicated their professional lives to the art of Bariatric Surgery.
-P.A. stands for physician assistant.
-Like doctors, they attend a medical school-like curriculum after college.
+- Christine Read, P.A. has dedicated her professional life to the art of Bariatric Surgery.
+Like doctors, physician assistants attend a medical school-like curriculum after college.
 The classes are exactly the same ones that doctors take.
-The difference for both Christine R. and Nives C. is after P.A. school, they sought out further training and specialized in weight loss programs and weight loss surgeries.
-Both intensely scour the the bariatric and nutritional literature to stay up to date with latest information.
-Nives is an expert in Lap Band management and has been educated in some of the most prestigious institutions.
+After P.A. school, Christine sought out further training and specialized in weight loss programs.
+She intensely scours the the bariatric and nutritional literature to stay up to date with latest information.

 KBI certified P.A.’s, nutritionists, and dieticians are devoted specialists who partner with our patients during their journey to success and embody the level of care that Dr. Kim and the KBI staff have instilled into the Colleyville location.
 KBI certified means that the patient wearing the KBI badge has been personally trained by Dr. Kim himself.
 They will use the most modern methods to teach and aid patients through the surgical process.
 The Kim Bariatric Institute uses the most cutting edge surgical technology with compassion for effective results.
 He expects the same level of quality and a commitment to excellence with each KBI certified team member.
 This rigorous commitment to become KBI certified is achieved at the Colleyville office and is important because a KBI certified team member is a passionate and devoted patient advocate.
 This means a patient will receive excellent care and that, is the underlying goal for all of us at KBI.